 Most research firms focus on just one of the three most critical forces impacting asset prices for their research offerings.
 We not only analyze all three Gravities individually, but we understand how the Fundamental, Quantitative and Behavioral Gravities work together to impact asset prices over different time frames.
 This three-dimensional view of financial markets allows us to consistently catch macro moves before the majority of other market participants.

 The Fundamental Gravity

 There are two chief variables that impact the direction of asset prices: one is economic conditions, and the other is how central banks respond to those conditions.
 Together, they drive what we call an economy’s Fundamental Gravity.

-We anchor every market bias we carry to its Fundamental Gravity.
-At any time, an economy can be in one of four different Fundamental Gravities.
-Each Fundamental Gravity impacts the risk and return of asset classes in a very specific way.
+We anchor every market bias we carry to its Fundamental Gravity because it impacts the risk and return of asset classes in a very specific way.

 But don’t just take our word about the keen insight that Fundamental Gravity gives us when it comes to how the asset classes trading in a particular economy should be behaving: the data backs our perspective.
 The following example shows just how impactful the Fundamental Gravity is to the risk and reward of asset classes in the U.S.